 Functional Skills: Literacy, Numeracy & ICT

-Numeracy is essential for everyone as it helps individuals develop reasoning and logical thinking skills in their everyday activities.
+Numeracy is essential for everyone as it helps individuals develop reasoning and logical thinking skills.
 We need numeracy to make sense of numbers, solve problems, tell time, identify patterns and show trends.
-For example, cookery students need to calculate weights, costs of ingredients, measure ingredients, cooking times and temperatures.
-These are essential skills that students in the culinary industry so must be embedded in the lesson plans.
+For example, cookery students need to calculate weights, costs, cooking times and temperatures.
+These are essential skills for cookery students so must be embedded in the lesson plans.

 Information & Communications Technology (ICT)

 ICT is present in most aspects of modern living; from mobile phones, tablets and smart technology through to enterprise applications.
 Many careers now include an element of technology.
 Therefore individuals need to be familiar with how to use the various hardware and applications available.

 The ability to communicate, perform even basic calculations and use technology is critical to modern living.
 A grasp of the basics can make you more employable.